 You know what they say about that ounce of prevention.
 If you ignore the advice and overlook home maintenance, the pound of cure can set back hundreds, if not thousands, of dollars.

-And that leaky window will lead to dry rot in your house's framework and walls, necessitating a lot expensive structural and esthetic repairs.
+And that leaky window will lead to dry rot in your house's framework and walls, necessitating a lot of expensive structural and aesthetic repairs.

 When things do go wrong - as they inevitably will - knowing how to take care of them quickly means that you'll spend less of your valuable time waiting for those repair people to make an expensive appearance.